 The best deal is ordering the combination plate as you get to try a selection of the best Polish dishes.
 It is still a bit overpriced in my opinion considering the tiny portion sizes, however, the best deal available here.
 I recommend they add some complimentary bread and butter to make up for the high menu pricing.

 They offer a special vegetarian combo plate which includes 2 potato pancakes, 6 pierogi, and a traditional vegetable salad.
 The vegetable salad which included diced apples, carrots, eggs, potatoes, onions, pickles, with mayonnaise and spicy mustard was new to us and surprisingly delicious.
+The entire meal was totally delicious.

 The traditional Polish combo plate includes a stuffed cabbage roll, smoked polish sausage, roll of bread, hunter's stew and pierogi and is just $34 for 2.